marcjulianschwarz/obsidian-vault-notes/concepts/Productivity/Approaching To Do Lists as a filter.md

-# Approaching To Do Lists as a filter

 Don't treat your to-watch or to-read list as a to do list, treat it as a _filter_.
 Instead of reading/watching something, you put it onto your list, and occasionally, you go through that list and delete the items which seem least valuable/exciting/etc.